AlemTuzlak/react-igniter/README.md

 Welcome to **react-igniter**!
 <img src="./react-igniter.png" align="right" height="120px">

-Command line interface built to make writing common react code faster and easier.
+Command Line Interface built for writing common React code faster and easier.

 ## What does it do?